-What steps can government take to kickstart global success for New Zealand’s technology exporters?
+What steps can the government take to kickstart global success for New Zealand’s technology exporters?
 Moderator Lance Wiggs put the question to a panel of politicians and business leaders at the IITP 2013 Conference in Tauranga.

-Catalyst IT director and Open Source advocate Don Cristie wants government to recognise that buying from New Zealand suppliers is a way of helping companies export.
+Catalyst IT director and Open Source advocate Don Cristie wants the government to recognise that buying from New Zealand suppliers is a way of helping companies export.
 He says we have to show confidence in our industry and not spend money with French companies: “If we do, that’s where our children will go to work”.